What is counselling

 Everything that you say to me is confidential and remains between us but there are some exceptions to this rule which relates to your safety and the safety of others.
 I will provide you with a contract and I will talk you through that in our first session.
 You will then have a chance to think about whether or not you are happy to sign the contract before coming back to our second session.

 I am an accredited member of the BACP and as such I abide by their Ethical Guidelines.
 There is a wealth of information on the BACP website from finding out about different counselling approaches to how to make a complaint.

 When are you available and how do I book?

 I am available on Monday, Wednesday, Thursday and Friday daytimes, with my first appointment being 8am.

 Because I work most days and due to the nature of this work, I am often not available to answer the phone, so an email is often the best means of communication.

 Having said that, if you would like to find out more about me and the way that I work, please text or email me to arrange a time for a phone conversation.

 If however you are sure that you'd like counselling with me and just want to get something booked, then an email with your availability is a usually a good starting point.
 Should my working hours not be convenient for you, I may be able to recommend someone else.
 I would also advise looking at the BACP and Counselling Directory websites.

-I teach at the Iron Mill College on Tuesdays and Wednesdays and am therefore unavailable on those days during term-time.
+I teach at the Iron Mill College on Tuesdays, so I am therefore unavailable on that day during term-time.